 Maintaining a thriving bar or restaurant with a decent profit margin and happy customers involves far more math and data gathering than one might initially expect.
 You need to be able to keep a well-stocked inventory with an adequate number of ingredients to satisfy customer demand, while also remaining within a functional spending margin.

-This is where the concept of par inventory can come in handy.
-With this idea in your back pocket, you should be able to stay within a realistic budget and minimize waste, all while meeting the needs of your patrons.
-Let’s talk about the par level meaning.
+The concept of par inventory can still come in handy though, helping you to stay within a realistic budget and minimize waste, all while meeting the needs of your patrons.
+So let’s start by talking about the par level meaning.

 Think about “par” in golf terms.
 Most games involving a field, a club, and a dimpled white ball are won by making the hole in as few strokes as possible.
 Holes are ranked based on their difficulty, and a number of strokes is set to determine the minimum number of strokes it should take before you sink your ball.
 This number is what we call the “par.”

 Par in inventory is similar to a golf par in that it defines the lowest inventory level you need in order to adequately meet the needs of your customer base.
 In other words, what is the fewest number of bottles you can get away with before you start turning customers away?